[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

 INPLACE

-Fixed an issue where a reader instance was unable to open a table resulting in ERROR 1146.
-This issue occurs when executing certain types of online Data Definition Language (DDL) when the INPLACE algorithm is used on a writer instance.
+Fixed an issue where a reader instance could not open a table, resulting in ERROR 1146.
+This issue occurs when executing certain types of online Data Definition Language (DDL) when the writer instance uses the INPLACE algorithm.

 The actual environment where the problem occurredv3.05.1After upgrading to